 (1) Amounts reflect the aggregate grant date fair value computed in accordance with accounting guidance related to stock-based compensation.
-Assumptions used in the calculation of these amounts are included in Note 11 to our audited consolidated financial statements for the year ended December 31, 2012 included in our Annual Report on Form 10-K. These amounts reflect the fair value of these awards at the grant date and do not correspond to the actual value that may be paid to or realized by the NEOs.
+Assumptions used in the calculation of these amounts are included in Note 11 to our audited consolidated financial statements for the year ended December 31, 2014 included in our Annual Report on Form 10-K. These amounts reflect the fair value of these awards at the grant date and do not correspond to the actual value that may be paid to or realized by the NEOs.

-(2) Amounts represent annual cash bonuses payable pursuant to HSNi's short-term incentive program with respect to fiscal 2012 performance.
-Amounts shown represent the threshold, target and maximum payouts for which each NEO was eligible under our program.
-Amounts actually earned with respect to these awards are described in the Compensation Discussion and Analysis-2012 Compensation Results section and included in the Summary Compensation Table as Non-Equity Incentive Plan Compensation.
+(2) Amounts represent threshold, target and maximum awards under the HSNi's short-term incentive program with respect to fiscal 2014 performance.
+Amounts actually earned with respect to these awards are reflected in the Summary Compensation Table in the column "Non-Equity Incentive Plan Compensation" and described in the Compensation Discussion and Analysis -2014 Compensation Results.